lucasmundim/gamerom/README.md

 ## Code of Conduct

-Everyone interacting in the Rom project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/lucasmundim/rom/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the Gamerom project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/lucasmundim/gamerom/blob/master/CODE_OF_CONDUCT.md).